FlickerSoul/universe.observer/pages/posts/typing-gymnastics/index.md

 How exciting!
 We have a type mapping!
 C++ thinks it's valid and it looks like it does the things we want it to do!

-But, you may say, what if I write `piper("a string")` or pass in arguments that are not specified `TypeMap`?
+But, you may say, what if I write `piper("a string")` or pass in arguments that are not specified in the `TypeMap`?
 What would the type checker think?

 ![no matching!](./no-matching.png)

 Ta-dah!
 Compiler knows it's wrong!
 We have safe code and no copying-pasting is required anymore!

-The links to the compiled version of the overloading version and the template version are [here](https://godbolt.org/z/K6TP1z8Tc) and [here](https://godbolt.org/z/34bExeWae) respectively.
+The links to the compiled version of the function-overloading and the template C++ code are [here](https://godbolt.org/z/K6TP1z8Tc) and [here](https://godbolt.org/z/34bExeWae), respectively.
 You can see that no overhead is added, for we only uses types that are stripped away in compiling time.

 Can you solve eight queens with only types in C++ then?
 Maybe I'll update on that one.
 But for now, I hope you enjoy this and have a good day (imitating James Hoffmann and his smile). :)